Industry Research

 The single most consequential architectural shift in NFT infrastructure is the transition from bilateral to coordinated matching.
 This is not an incremental improvement on the existing paradigm; it is a categorical expansion of what the matching layer can discover.

-Coordinated trade discovery inverts this dynamic.
-In a preference graph with many participants, the number of potential coordinated trades grows dramatically with the number of participants.
-A larger, more diverse marketplace contains far more coordinated trade opportunities.
+SWAPS inverts this dynamic.
+A larger, more diverse marketplace contains far more inventory, wants, and potential trade opportunities.
 Scale becomes a liquidity advantage rather than a liquidity headwind.
-This is the fundamental reason that infrastructure-layer trade coordination is emerging now -- marketplace user bases have reached the scale where coordinated effects become significant.
+This is the fundamental reason infrastructure-layer trade coordination is emerging now -- marketplace user bases have reached the scale where coordinated effects become significant.

 Market Size and Adoption Signals